guidefari/here_hugo/CONTEXT.md

 ### Finalize

 The second step of the two-step upload.
 The browser confirms the PUT completed and the console creates the **asset** record, verifying against the stored object: size and type are read from the object itself, not from the client's say-so.
 Client-driven in place of a storage webhook.
 Repeating a finalize returns the existing record; it never creates a duplicate.

+## Content authoring

+### Content path

+A validated path relative to the site's content root that names one Markdown file.
+It is not a filesystem path supplied without constraints: it cannot escape the content root.

+### Note archetype

+The Markdown template used once to create a new **note**.
+Its placeholders are resolved at creation time; the resulting content has no live template behaviour.

+### Rendered content

+The final Markdown file created from an archetype at a **content path**.